taylorgoolsby/minecraft-fpv-lang/README.md

 2. Ensure that your `.json` file is `UTF-8` encoded.
 3. Your translation file must be valid JSON syntax.
 4. Do not edit `en_us.json5`.
+5. Every key in `en_us.json5` must exist in your translation file.

 ### Acceptance
 1. Automated testing will ensure the requirements are met.